 I will be using the Virtual Quake earthquake simulator (formerly called Virtual California), a physics-based earthquake simulation code originally developed by my advisor Professor John Rundle, with more recent contributions from many others.
-Virtual Quake is the only physics-based fault system simulator that can produce earthquake statistics and forecasts on a global scale.
+Virtual Quake is the only physicsbased fault system simulator that can produce earthquake statistics and forecasts on a global scale.
 However, Virtual Quake simulations have only been used to study the fault system in California.
-I have analyzed the earthquake statistics and produced earthquake probabilities for the California fault system in the same manner I am proposing for Japan - I am currently preparing a paper for publication with these results.
+I have analyzed the earthquake statistics and published earthquake probabilities for the California fault system in the same manner I am proposing for Japan.
+Furthermore, Yoder et al. 2015 [13] showed that the statistics of Virtual Quake simulated earthquakes can be used to classify fault interactions and determine which faults behave more predictably.